Logistical Problems Germans Perceive when Buying From Foreign Online Shops and How to Solve Them

 To get a clear overview about the reasons Germans hesitate to shop from foreign online shops, we categorized the main aspects found by a study published by Idealo (see link below) on how German customers feel into two mayor obstacles for foreign online shops selling to Germans.
 The second category of obstacles we want you to know about is logistical problems Germans perceive when buying from foreign online shops.

-Read about the first category and learn about the trust issue German customers have when they consider shopping from foreign online shops and subscribe to our newsletter to find out how to gain trust of German online shoppers.
+Read about the first category and learn about the trust issue German customers have when they consider shopping from foreign online shops and here is how to gain trust

 Unfortunately, German consumers have some concerns about logistical issues when they buy directly from companies abroad.
 They think about whether problems or extra costs can occur alongside the shipping and return process.